 Tweed Shire Council wishes to recognise the generations of the local Aboriginal people of the Bundjalung Nation who have lived in and derived their physical and spiritual needs from the forests, rivers, lakes and streams of this beautiful valley over many thousands of years as the traditional owners and custodians of these lands.

-Council delivers these services for the more than 35,000 ratepayers and 89,000 plus residents who call the Tweed home.
+Council delivers more than 52 services to the 90,000 plus residents who call the Tweed home.
 They include planning and development, water and wastewater, major and minor works, waste management, natural resource management, community and cultural development, art galleries, recreational facilities, parks and reserves, cemeteries, aquatic facilities and much more.

 and Community Access